How to Train a Dog for Personal Protection

 If your dog does not follow these commands consistently, or if you are not able to teach her new commands, you need to stop trying to turn your pet into a personal protection dog.

-Socialize your dog so that she does not fear new and unusual situations.
+You also need to socialize your dog so that she does not fear new and unusual situations.
 This is best done at the sensitive socialization period (up to about 16 weeks) but of course this is not possible for all dogs.
-In the case of my client the socialization would need to take place every time she walks down the beach.

-The dog needs to recognize what a normal beach stroller looks like and not feel threatened, or feel that he needs to threaten, any other person he happens to meet on the beach.
+Socialization can take place every time you take your dog for a walk.
+If you see a strange object, especially if the dog is nervous, take her closer so that she can investigate.
+Your dog also needs to recognize what a normal pedestrian looks like and not feel threatened, or feel that he needs to threaten, any other person he happens to meet.

-Not every dog is able to distinguish who is safe—not every dog should be trained for personal protection.
+Not every dog is able to distinguish who is safe—and so of course not every dog should be trained for personal protection.

-This will come natural to many dogs but you may need to teach your dog to bark.
+Barking comes natural to many dogs but you may need to teach your dog to stop barking when given a command.
 When he has barked once or twice, you can tell him to sit and then order him to stop.
 If he does not stop, order the dog “down”.
+It is very difficult for a dog to bark when he is on the ground.

 For the next step in the training process you need to find someone the dog does not know.
 The “stranger” approaches during the walk, walks up and challenges your dog.
-He can be wearing a dog attack suit or an oven mitt and a quilted blanket on his arm, but he may not need it.
+He can be wearing a dog attack suit, an oven mitt, or even a quilted blanket on his arm, but he may not even need it.
 When you give the command and your dog barks at him, he needs to act afraid and run off.
 Your dog will become more confident.

-A dog that has been trained to attack is not a great pet to have around the house.
-There are many anecdotes about sweet attack dogs and there are also many anecdotes of attack dogs that have injured someone in their household.
-There is also the possibility that your dog might bite someone who has is just coming up to talk to you; you can be sued and might lose everything you have because your dog is a trained attack animal.
+If you decide to go further, please realize that a dog that has been trained to attack is not a great pet to have around the house.
+There are many anecdotes about docile family attack dogs and there are also many anecdotes of attack dogs that have injured someone in their household (usually one of the children).
+There is also the possibility that your dog might bite someone who is just coming up to talk to you; you can be sued and might lose everything you have because your dog is a trained attack animal.

 The next time a different ”stranger” approaches your dog and makes threatening gestures he will probably start barking even before you give him a command; if you want to proceed you should loosen (but not release) your dog´s leash.